 Despite some recent methodological experimentation with data, historians have not been nearly as innovative in terms of writing about how they use it.
 Even as scholars (at least in certain fields) have embraced communication with new media, historical writing has been largely confined by linear narratives, usually in the form of journal articles and monographs.
 The insistence on creating a narrative in static form, even if online, is particularly troubling because it obscures the methods for discovery that underlie the hermeneutic research process.

-Permalink for this paragraph 0 Regardless of form, we need history writing that explicates the research process as much as the research conclusions.
+¶ 16 Leave a comment on paragraph 16 0 Regardless of form, we need history writing that explicates the research process as much as the research conclusions.
 We need history writing that interfaces with, explains, and makes accessible the data that historians use.
 We need history writing that will foreground the new historical methods to manipulate text/data coming online, including data queries and manipulation, and the production and interpretation of visualizations.
 As John Unsworth suggested long ago with respect to hypertext projects, history writing should explicate failure wherever possible.11 As Tim Sherratt and Bethany Nowviskie suggested in a comment on an earlier version of this chapter, one inspiring model for a new kind of publication is the artist’s sketchbook that maps out ideas, explorations, false starts, and promising leads.12

 Case Study: Becoming Users and Communities of Data

 Our theoretical and prescriptive remarks thus far will benefit from a concrete example: in this case, one that explores the history of the user.
 The notion of the user has become ubiquitous.
 We live in an era of usernames, user experiences, and user-centered design; we tacitly sign end-user license agreements when we install software; we read user guides to figure out how to get our software to do what we want.
 But our omnipresent conception of ourselves as users obscures the history of the term.